PIX3LFLUX/HSmartKArt-EE/README.md

 ```bash
 ./mqttbridge -h
 ```
+By default the device will operate as MQTT client only receiving CAN data from other devices over MQTT.
 To operate as CAN-to-MQTT Bridge run
 ```bash
 ./mqttbridge -c "true"
 ```